Yandex Cloud

 INSERTINSERT

-Use INSERT statements to insert one or more rows.
+Use the INSERT statement to insert one or multiple rows.
 If you try to insert a row into a table with an existing primary key value, YDB will return the following error message: Transaction rolled back due to constraint violation: insert_pk..

 Note

-When an INSERT operation is executed, the data is read before it is written.
-This makes it less efficient than REPLACE and UPSERT operations.
-For writing data, we recommend using REPLACE and UPSERT operations.
+With an INSERT statement, data is read before writing.
+This makes it less efficient than REPLACE and UPSERT statements.
+For data writes, we recommend using the REPLACE and UPSERT statements.

 The code below inserts one row of data into the episodes table.